 The first piece of missing information the players have to contend with is that the games are life-or-death situations (!).
 All 456 individuals have been lured onto the island with the promise of large sums of money in exchange for playing some games.
 The players are all indebted in the outside world, with millions of wons of loans to pay off and disappointed families to deal with.
 They are already the most likely to do anything to survive.
 Now here was this "game", miraculously offering them a chance to overcome their miserable lives.

 Game #1 is "Red Light, Green Light", based on a popular children's pastime.
 You can only move under a certain condition; any movement outside of it results in immediate death.
-After innocuously entering what must have felt like a once-in-a-lifetime opportunity, 255 people die in five minutes—mostly for fleeing in panic, even after being told that slight movements would kill them, and otherwise for their slight movements despite grasping the rules.
+After innocuously entering what must have felt like a once-in-a-lifetime opportunity, 255 people die in five minutes—mostly for fleeing in panic, even after being told that slight movements would kill them.
+And otherwise for their slight movements giving them away, despite grasping the rules.